blindsidenetworks/moodle-atto_recordrtc/README.md

 ### Common problems

-* **For developers**: If trying to update Bowser dependency for the project, it is necessary to replace the named definition at the top of the file with an anonymous one, like so:
+* **For developers**: If trying to update Bowser or Adapter.js dependencies for the project, it is necessary to replace the named definition at the top of the file with an anonymous one, like so (for Bowser):

   *Old code*:
   ```